zz-zigzag/SVfeature/README.md

 ##run and usage
 * make
-* ./SVfeature -D -b test.list -o output
+* ./SVfeature -D -b test.list

 ##note
 * need bai to each bam